Alyson Court: Voice acting

 Court voiced summer camper Dawn in the 1986 animated film Care Bears Movie II: A New Generation and Emily Elizabeth in the Clifford's Fun with... videotape series from 1988 to the early 1990s.
-Among her animated series voice acting roles are Malani the Ewok in the animated television program Star Wars: Ewoks, and Lydia Deetz (originally played by Winona Ryder) in the animated adaptation of the 1988 film Beetlejuice.
+Among her animated series voice acting roles are Malani the Ewok in the animated television program Star Wars: Ewoks (her first animated role when she was 11), and Lydia Deetz (originally played by Winona Ryder) in the animated adaptation of the 1988 film Beetlejuice.
 She voiced Terri Cloth on The Garbage Pail Kids animated series of 1987–1988.
 In 1992, she voiced Jubilee in X-Men: The Animated Series and Nora Mouse in the animated series Timothy Goes to School.
-She was also voice of Trina Riffin in the Cartoon Network/Teletoon series Grojband, Queen Martha in the Nick Jr. program Mike the Knight and Poodle in the YTV program Almost Naked Animals.
+She was also voice of Trina Riffin in the Cartoon Network/Teletoon series Grojband, Malani the Ewok in Ewoks, Amber in Silver Surfer, Megan Clark in The Amazing Spiez!, Wendy Wyndlee in Inspector Gadget, Arkayna Goodfey/Mysticon Dragon Mage in the Nickelodeon/YTV series Mysticons, Queen Martha in the Nick Jr. Channel program Mike the Knight and Poodle in the YTV program Almost Naked Animals.
 During 2006 and 2007, she was the voice of Dahlia in the animated series Skyland.
 She voices Coco in the animated show Urban Vermin, and was the voice of Pixx in the animated show Ultraforce.
-Also she voiced of Windy Woo from The Naughty Naughty Pets.
+She also voiced Windy Woo from The Naughty Naughty Pets.
+She recently voiced Abscissa in X-Men '97.